Sicariusa/Flights/README.md

 ### 🚀 How to Launch Your SkyTracker Adventure:
 1. Clone this repo and buckle up.
-2. Set up your environment with username , password and API keys from OpenSky Network and Mapbox.
+2. Set up your environment with username , password and API keys from OpenSky Network and Mapbox API key only.
 3. Hit the launch button and take to the skies—your real-time flight adventure begins now!